-Yang Jianli, leading Chinese dissident and pro-democracy activist, addressed the 11th Geneva Summit for Human Rights and Democracy — see quotes below.
+Yang Jianli, leading Chinese dissident and pro-democracy activist, addresses the 11th Annual Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 “A friend and I arrived in the square late on the night of June 3 just as the gunshots began.
 At one point, my friend and I were so close to the soldiers that we could shout up to them in their trucks and tell them not to shoot.”